vuestorefront/vue-storefront/docs/README.md

 If you need additional functionality, reach out to us on [Discord](https://discord.alokai.com) and we'll work with you to get it added to the docs base layer and make it available to all of our docs projects.

-But remember - if you're publishing through the VSF docs, only your `content` folder will be pulled into the docs.
+But remember - if you're publishing through the Alokai docs, only your `content` folder will be pulled into the docs.

 ### Place images directly in the `content` folder